Medicare Supplement Plans in Alabama

 Apply for Medicare Supplement Plans in Alabama at any time.

 So, if your 65th birthday is July 26, then you’re Part B will likely be July 1st.
-Therefore, Medigap OEP will begin on July 1st; this is when Guaranteed Issue (GI) rights are offered to you.
+Therefore, Medigap OEP will begin on July 1st; this is when Guaranteed Issue (GI) rights are available to you.

 Medicare Supplement Costs in Alabama

-Companies offering Medigap policies charge rates based on different rating methods; however, things such as location, birthday, and gender could affect the monthly premium.
+Companies offering Medigap policies charge rates on different rating methods; however, things such as location, birthday, and gender could affect the monthly premium.